 - One-event fees collected during online race entry

-Members must sign and date the One-Event USMS Registration Application (available from the National Office), which must include the liability release and the member’s name, address, and date of birth.
+At the race or swim meet, one-event participants must sign and date the One-Event USMS Registration Application, which must include the liability release and the member’s name, address, and date of birth.
 A check for $15.00, plus additional LMSC fees (if applicable), made out to the LMSC, must accompany the application.

 - A one-event member may not represent any club and must be listed as “OEVT” for his club designation on the heat sheet and in the results.